OSGeo/gdal/doc/source/development/rfc/rfc89_sql_logging_callback.rst

     }

-The callback function will be initially used by the GeoPackage driver only.
+The callback function will be initially used by the SQLite-based drivers only (GPKG included).

 Efficiency considerations